 Breathe better, sleep better, feel better!

-Patients who suffer from chronic sinusitis, sinus infections, or other sinus conditions sometimes find that medications don’t adequately address their symptoms.
-A balloon sinuplasty is a minimally invasive procedure that involves gently widening the openings and draining the sinuses.
+Patients who suffer from chronic sinusitis, recurring sinus infections, or other sinus conditions sometimes find that medications don’t adequately address their symptoms.
+A balloon sinuplasty, sometimes called sinus balloon surgery, is a minimally invasive procedure that involves gently widening the openings and draining the sinuses.
 As a Board-Certified Otolaryngologist (ENT) and fellowship-trained sinus expert serving Houston and The Woodlands, Texas Dr. Shawn Allen regularly performs outpatient balloon sinuplasty to enlarge the sinus openings and eliminate bothersome symptoms arising from obstructed sinuses.
 The key to successful balloon sinuplasty is appropriate patient selection.
 Dr. Allen is highly skilled in all aspects of endoscopic sinus and nasal surgery, and can ensure that your treatment plan is tailored specifically to make you better regardless of the complexity of your sinus problems.

 Black man breathing in fresh air in park